wsummerhill/wsummerhill.github.io/_posts/2022-10-07-DLL-sideloading.md

 ## DLL Side-Loading

 I'm going to cover an example of how to perform a DLL side-load from start to finish using a C++ payload and a legitimate DLL commonly found on disk.
+The specific technique covered is known as "**DLL proxying**" where we use the legitimate DLL along with a malicious DLL which exports all the functions that the legit DLL exports. <br >

-In this post, we'll walk through the following steps:
+**In this post, we'll walk through the following steps:**
+- What is DLL side-loading and DLL proxying
 - How to choose an EXE and DLL to side-load
-- How to create the malicous DLL
+- How to create the malicous DLL to run shellcode
 - How to find the exported functions needed to side-load the DLL
 - Putting everything together for a successful DLL side-load attack

 But first...

 ### What is DLL side-loading?